Gift-OYS/M3Site/README.md

 ## 3. Inference & Demo

 To facilitate the use of our model, we provide a demo for inference based on Gradio.
-It is hosted at Hugging Face Spaces, and you can access it by the following [link](https://huggingface.co/spaces/anonymousforpaper/M3Site).
+The source code is hosted in `app` folder.